garry-p12/devils-advocate/README.md

   proportions but is not the exact sklearn API.
 At 80 cases sklearn would work too — keeping the manual splitter for reproducibility across corpus sizes.

-- **No external model calls.** Per the task details, every challenger runs offline and deterministically.
-There is no LLM-backed scorer behind any `BaseScorer` interface in this library.

-- **No vendor lock-in.** Challenger schemas, identifiers, and the public API are vendor-neutral.
-No cloud-service, model-SKU, or GPU-stack names appear in `datss/`.

 ---